If you live in town, you need to check out these non livestock 4-H projects.

 Many people believe that 4-H is only for farm kids.
 Today, I’m going to focus on the up and coming non livestock 4-H projects that anyone can do literally anywhere.
 Because I truly believe 4-H is an organization that every kid and family should be a part of.

-In this episode, I’m going to be focusing on:
+In this post, I’m going to be focusing on:

 You know, not every kid enjoys the livestock projects and they’re not going to go into anything livestock when they’re older.
 So that is totally fine.
 There’s lots and lots of other projects to do in 4-H. Let’s dive right in.